Enquire Online Now

 With the use of AI powered technology, routes and schedules can be optimised to help with accuracy and speed of service.
 AI makes predictions which can help businesses to aid with more efficient resource utilisation.
 This can also help save costs for businesses, by reducing the time drivers are on the road, as well as being able to meet deadlines swifter.

 However, resources are still somewhat scarce when it comes to the use of AI.
-Although it has grown exponentially over the last year, it is limited to few, and costs are a lot more demanding, especially when it comes to autonomous vehicles.
+Although it has grown exponentially over the last year, it is limited to few.
+Additionally, costs are a lot more demanding, especially when it comes to autonomous vehicles.
 Autonomous forklift trucks are more expensive than a standard forklift truck that must be operated by a person.

 Many businesses may either not be able to afford an autonomous vehicle, or they can only afford one or two, which could be deemed as counter intuitive, since labour costs may still be the same or similar.